chrisgzf/nus-temp/README.md

   -f FAMSYM, --famsym FAMSYM   whether someone in the same household with symptoms - 'Y' or 'N'. defaults to no (default: N)
 ```

+## Use as Github Action

+1. Fork this repo
+2. In **your own** fork, under Settings-Secrets, add two secrets: `TEMP_DECLARE_USERNAME` and `TEMP_DECLARE_PASSWORD`
+3. Check under Actions, there is an action called "declare"

 ## Disclaimer

 1. This script stores your NUSNET credentials in plaintext in a file called `creds.txt`.
 If you
 are uncomfortable with your credentials being stored in such a manner, either (1) make a PR to
 implement a better way, or (2) don't use this.
-1. The aim of this tool is to make it fast and easy to submit your temperature declaration.
+2. The aim of this tool is to make it fast and easy to submit your temperature declaration.
 You
 may have noticed that if you simply run `python declare.py` without any arguments, a random
 temperature is generated and submitted.
 This is only for testing purposes!
 Please do use this
 script as a means of helping you to submit your actual body temperature!
-1. This script works at the time of publishing this, but it is your onus to check if the right
+3. This script works at the time of publishing this, but it is your onus to check if the right
 temperatures have been recorded on the portal.
 I **will not be responsible** if the script breaks,
 and you end up not submitting your temperature declaration on time.
+4. If you opted to deploy this script as a GitHub action, you should always remember to turn off
+the script and report your status accordingly as soon as you have symptoms or have someone in the
+same household with symptoms.
+I **will not be responsible** if you face any displinary actions or
+even criminal charges if your declaration is false due to the automatic action.

 ## Credits